Apple.com/bill

 • Use Family Sharing Wisely: Monitor the use of Family Sharing and periodically review expenditures made by family members.

-• Maintain Monitor Credit and Debit Transactions: Regularly review your bank and credit card statements for deviations to avoid possible future hassles.
+• Monitor Credit and Debit Card Transactions: Regularly review your bank and credit card statements for deviations to avoid possible future hassles.

 To find out what the charge is for, follow these steps: